Adirondack Park: 20th-century development

 Early in the 1900s, recreational use increased dramatically.
-The State Conservation Department (now the DEC) responded by building more facilities: boat docks, tent platforms, lean-tos, and telephone and electrical lines.
+The State Conservation Department (now the Department of Environmental Conservation) responded by building more facilities: boat docks, tent platforms, lean-tos, and telephone and electrical lines.
 With the building of Interstate 87 in the 1960s, private lands came under great pressure for development.
 This growing crisis led to the 1971 creation of the Adirondack Park Agency (APA) to develop long-range land-use plans for both the public and private lands within the Blue Line.

 In consultation with the DEC, the APA formulated the State Land Master Plan which was adopted into law in 1973.
 The plan is designed to channel much of the future growth in the Park around existing communities, where roads, utilities, services, and supplies already exist.

 In 2008 The Nature Conservancy purchased Follensby Pond – about 14600 acre of private land inside the park boundary – for $16 million.
 The group plans to sell the land to the state, which will add it to the forest preserve once the remaining leases for recreational hunting and fishing on the property expire.